 The good news is: you can.

-Join the over 5543 individuals and 665 organisations who have already pledged to ban single-use plastic water bottles now.
+Join thousands of individuals and hundreds of organisations who have already pledged to ban single-use plastic water bottles now.

 To make a statement that cannot be ignored, we need as many people as possible to join the Wave and sign the pledge against single-use water bottles.

 Help us spread the word that fixing the plastic pollution problem by only 7% isn’t enough.